Trail descriptions in and around the San Francisco Bay Area

 Lake Chabot

-Once West Shore Trail passes over the dam, the fire road segment of the ride starts.
-This coincides with the first extended climb on the ride (about a mile long).
-When Jackson Grade drops you to the bottom of Grass Valley near the stone bridge marked on the park map, you have the option of shortening your ride by about three miles (corresponding to only about 300 feet of elevation gain, though) by taking that bridge to the other side of the creek and continuing uphill from there.
-This "panhandle" at the northern end of the route plot does little more than go up and down along the same stretch of Grass Valley, but it also happens to be a very pretty segment of the ride, mostly under cozy tree cover on the way out and with views of oak-dotted hill sides on the way back, which will be especially idyllic during the season of green grass.
+Following those junctions, when the short descent on Jackson Grade drops you to the bottom of Grass Valley near the stone bridge marked on the park map, you have the option of shortening your ride by about three miles (corresponding to only about 300 feet of elevation gain, though) by taking that bridge to the other side of the creek and continuing uphill from there.
+This "panhandle" at the northern end of the route plot does little more than go up and down along the same stretch of Grass Valley, but it also happens to be a very pretty segment of the ride, mostly under cozy tree cover on the way out and with views of oak-dotted hillsides on the way back, which will be especially idyllic during the season of green grass.
+I would recommend it.

 Toward the end of ride, the route traverses a flat marshy area near the lake shore where it also crosses a fairly long and very narrow pedestrian and bike bridge.
-Trying to ride on that bridge without scraping the handlebars against the railings was a nice and unusual bit of fun.
+Trying to ride on that bridge without scraping the handlebars against the railings is a nice and unusual bit of fun.
 After that, you'll be on the paved East Shore Trail, which takes you back to the parking lot.

 © Ergin Guney